geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " The constant haunt of horror, gloom, and woe,

-* A variety of metallic preparations have been used by the ladies of diffe- rent countries for this purpose, particularly the oxyds of bismuth and anti- mony.
-Among the Medes it was not confined to the fair sex; at least Xeno- phon, in his Cyroptedia, describes Astyages as having his eyes painted.
+* A variety of metallic preparations have been used by the ladies of different countries for this purpose, particularly the oxyds of bismuth and antimony.
+Among the Medes it was not confined to the fair sex; at least Xenophon, in his Cyroptedia, describes Astyages as having his eyes painted.
 The custom still prevails in the Levant.